chronogeran/emu-coop/MODDING.md

     This is a function that gets called once per vertical blank (but only if **running** condition is true).

+* **pipe** *type: string*

+    This defines which pipe type to use.
+Default is IRC.
+Set to "tcp" to use the TCP transport.

 ## Sync table

 The sync table is a mapping of memory addresses to sync rules.
 Each sync rule is a table, and that table has the following keys (all optional):